RaymoZou/rubiks-search/README.md

 # Iterative Depth First Search (IDFS) Cube Solver
 ## Version 1.0.0

 This is a Rubik's Cube Solver that implements Thistletwaite's Algorithm using a series of iterative depth-first searches to solve sequential subgroups.
 Cube states are represented as an array of chars and actions correspond to quarter and half turns of each face.
+This version of the solver is created using Python and the numpy library.

 ## Example scrambles
 ### B2 F2 D R2 F2 L2 R2 U' B2 L2 D2 F2 B' D2 R' B' L' D B2 L2 R2